Bjarnos/SelfbotDocs/docs/Setup/webservice.md

     port = int(os.environ.get('PORT', 5000))
     app.run(host='0.0.0.0', port=port)
 ```
+#### `bot.py`
-- `bot.py`, this is the customisable code of your bot!
+This is the customisable code of your bot!
 Content is not specified yet.
+#### `Procfile`
-- `Procfile`, this file contains your build command, add it even with build command already set, and use this content:
+This file contains your build command, add it even with build command already set, and use this content:
 ```Procfile
 web: gunicorn app:app & python3 -u bot.py & wait
 ```